There’s a big question we all need to consider.

-With the recent shock election result, recently we’ve seen a lot of fear and confusion dominate the mainstream narrative.
+Over the last couple of years, we’ve seen a lot of fear and confusion dominate the narrative in politics, news, and entertainment.

-And while some of it is merited, the uncomfortable truth is that the media often profits from the perpetuation of distressing emotions, and all the time at the expense of our collective mental health.
+And while some of it is merited, the uncomfortable truth is that the media often profits from provoking distress and emotional unrest.
+This is undoubtedly at the expense of our collective mental health.

 Why?
 Because fear doesn’t help build a healthy immune system, it doesn’t help promote loving and healthy relationships, and it definitely doesn’t make for good decision-making.
-In order to live the most fruitful life you can, and to grow and prosper as a global society, we need to learn how to calm and overcome our biologically pre-programmed fears.
+In order to live the most fruitful lives we can, and to grow and prosper as a global community, we need to learn how to calm our anxiety and overcome our biologically pre-programmed fears.

 So what exactly is fear?

-However, while it is designed to work as a type of compass for safe and appropriate behavior, it often doesn’t work very well.
+While it is designed to work as a type of compass for safe and appropriate behaviour, it often isn’t very effective.

-Fear serves as an invisible barrier that stops us from doing something dangerous.
+In modern life, fear typically serves as a psychological barrier to stop us from doing something dangerous.
 But because our environment has changed drastically over the last 20,000 years, the fear-provoking stimuli has also changed.
 As a result, there is an incongruence between the degree of actual threat and the size of the fear response.
 This is why an unexpected call from your boss can make your palms sweat as if we were about to be chased by a lion.

 Fortunately, however, we can re-program our brains to our new environment and overcome these fears.

-Here are 6 of the most powerful human fears along with simple ways you can triumph over them.
+Here are 6 of the most powerful human fears and some practical ways you can triumph over them.

 1. Fear of Injustice

-Anger and fear are closely related; anger is similar to a fear response in which the choice is to fight, as opposed to fleeing or freezing.
+Rage and fear are closely related; Rage is similar to a fear response in which the choice is to fight, as opposed to fleeing or freezing.
 Somewhat unsurprisingly then, we see that the majority one-on-one homicides are committed over feelings of injustice.

 Because our brains evolved to co-operate in small-scale societies, we have ‘counter-dominance’ instincts to facilitate collaboration.
 In the case that we feel an injustice, we react strongly.

-Fear of pain is the first and most obvious type of fear we experience.
+Fear of physical pain is the most obvious type of fear we experience.

-We fear pain because if we didn’t, we could end up harming ourselves physically.
+We fear this type of pain because if we didn’t, we could end up harming ourselves physically.

-Some fear of pain is normal, but most of us have an unhealthy fear of pain that stops us from living a life that would bring us much more joy.
+Some fear of pain is normal, but many of us have an unhealthy amount that stops us from living a life that would bring us much more joy.

-Paradoxically, those who fear physical pain experience more of it, meaning that if you want to overcome your fear of pain, you will actually feel less of it.
+Paradoxically, those who are scared of physical pain experience more of it, meaning that the more you learn to overcome this fear, you less discomfort your brain will register.

 Getting over the fear of pain is, somewhat unsurprisingly, a matter of simple conditioning.
-This means experiencing small amounts of physical pain, then exposing ourselves to slightly more.
-But this doesn’t have to be masochistic – you can start with simple discomforts like meditating and managing your anxieties, then move onto cold showers and short periods of fasting.
+To do this, you need experience small amounts of physical pain, then exposing yourself to slightly more.
+However, this doesn’t have to be masochistic – you can start with simple discomforts like meditating and managing your anxieties, then move onto cold showers and short periods of fasting.

 3. Fear of Death (or non-existence)

-Ernest Becker’s 1973 work The Denial of Death theorized that human civilization was just an elaborate response to the fear of our mortality, and an attempt to immortalize everything.
+Ernest Becker’s 1973 work The Denial of Death theorised that human civilisation was just an elaborate response to the fear of our mortality, and an attempt to immortalise everything.
 This is consistent with other ideas such as Terror Management Theory, and some of the thoughts of Buddhism and Stoicism.

-The reality is that the West has an unhealthy relationship with death, not seeing it as a natural part of life, but instead shoving it into the dark corners of our consciousness.
+The reality is that the secular West has an unhealthy relationship with death, not seeing it as a natural part of life, but instead pushing it into the dark corners of our consciousness.

 4. Fear of Love & Intimacy

 From a personal perspective, love and intimacy can be incredibly risky.
-For one, they require an investment of emotional capital that could end with a huge emotional loss – which would manifest itself as trauma and even physically change the structure of the brain.
+For one, they require an investment of emotional capital that could end with a huge loss – which could manifest itself as trauma and even physically change the structure of the brain.
 There is even a name for this: Broken Heart Syndrome.

 The fear of this emotional pain is also exaggerated by mental projections of what could happen, such as the fear of someone hurting you, blaming you, or altering your sense of self.

-Secondly, focus on the present moment, making a conscious effort not to let worries about the past or fears of the future color your experience with another person.
+Secondly, focus on the present moment, making a conscious effort not to let worries about the past or fears of the future colour your experience with another person.

 5. Fear of Rejection